finxol/blog/content/posts/blog-rewrite.md

 ## Publish it as a blog starter

-I want to help out the comunity along the way, so I'll adjust a few things to make it into a template repo to use as a starter, in case anyone out there is looking to build a simple blog
+I want to help out the comunity along the way, so I'll adjust a few things to make it into a template repo to use as a starter, in case anyone out there is looking to build a simple markdown blog with Nuxt.